awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 # Amazon EKS node IAM role<a name="create-node-role"></a>

 The Amazon EKS node `kubelet` daemon makes calls to AWS APIs on your behalf\.
 Nodes receive permissions for these API calls through an IAM instance profile and associated policies\.
 Before you can launch nodes and register them into a cluster, you must create an IAM role for those nodes to use when they are launched\.
 This requirement applies to nodes launched with the Amazon EKS optimized AMI provided by Amazon, or with any other node AMIs that you intend to use\.

+**Note**
+You can't use the same role that is used to create any clusters\.

 Before you create nodes, you must create an IAM role with the following IAM policies:
 + `[AmazonEKSWorkerNodePolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSWorkerNodePolicy%24jsonEditor)`
 + `[AmazonEC2ContainerRegistryReadOnly](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly%24jsonEditor)`
 + Either the `[AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor)` managed policy \(if you created your cluster with the `IPv4` family\) or an [IPv6 policy that you create](cni-iam-role.md#cni-iam-role-create-ipv6-policy) \(if you created your cluster with the `IPv6` family\)\.
 Rather than attaching the policy to this role however, we recommend that you attach the policy to a separate role used specifically for the Amazon VPC CNI add\-on\.
 For more information about creating a separate role for the Amazon VPC CNI add\-on, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.